Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 5. Run the Notebook.
 The Notebook will guide you through the step by step process.

 ## Online
-1. Download Ǹolaniirrarat.ipynb from this repository
+1. Download Ǹolaniirrarat.ipynb from this repository
 2. Go to https://colab.research.google.com/notebooks/intro.ipynb#recent=true
 3. On the Upload tab, navigatate to where the notebook was saved in your machine.
 4. Run the Notebook.
 The Notebook will guide you through the step by step process.